simonnbluebox/misc-code-snippets/README.md

-# misc-code-snippets
+# Misc Code Snippets
-Misc useful snippets of code for reuse
+Misc useful snippets of code for reuse in various projects